Shelby County, Tennessee: Primary and secondary education

 Shelby County Schools was previously a school district that operated almost all public schools in non-Memphis areas of Shelby County, Tennessee, until the end of the 2012–2013 school year; almost all areas in Shelby County that were outside the city of Memphis were zoned to schools operated by SCS.
 Schools in Memphis were operated by Memphis City Schools.
 On June 30, 2013, Memphis city and Shelby County schools consolidated, forming a unified county school system (still called Shelby County Schools), this lasted one year.

 In 2014, the incorporated suburbs of Arlington, Bartlett, Collierville, Germantown, Lakeland, and Millington (other than Memphis) broke away from the Unified System and formed their own municipal districts.
 Their residents had previously voted in favor of creating municipal school districts, and all voted to pass the related sales tax hike except for Millington, which narrowly rejected the sales tax hike by three votes.
 On November 27, 2012, U.S. district court Judge Samuel Mays voided this vote since the state law passed at the time applied only to a specific area (which is unconstitutional).
 The Tennessee state legislature passed the law again, to include all of the state.
 All six suburbs voted again for the municipal districts and started classes on August 4, 2014.

 Transportation

-Public transit
+Local transit

 Public transportation is provided by the Memphis Area Transit Authority, also known as MATA for short.
 In addition to MATA buses, the MATA operates the MATA Trolley.
 The city also has a suspended monorail known as the Memphis Suspension Railway connecting the city to Mud Island.